 No one can dispute technology’s ability to enable us all to live longer, healthier lives.
 From surgical robots to “smart hospitals,” the digital transformation is revolutionizing patient care in new and exciting ways.
 That’s not all.
 National health expenditures in the United States accounted for $3.2 trillion in 2015—nearly 18% of the country’s total GDP.
 It’s predicted that the digital revolution can save $300 billion in spending in the sector, especially in the area of chronic diseases.
-Clearly there is value—human and financial—in bringing new technology to the health care market.
+Clearly there is value—human and financial—in bringing new healthcare IT solutions to the market.
 The following are just a few ways how.

 Nowhere has telepresence been more useful than in the mental health field.
 Now, those seeking emotional support can find access to a therapist or counselor at the click of a button, often for far less than they would pay for a full office visit.
 Internet therapies, for instance, “offer scalable approaches whereby large numbers of people can receive treatment and/or prevention, potentially bypassing barriers related to cost, location, lack of trained professionals, and stigma.”
 Telemedicine makes it possible.